cwchentw/lightweight-cms/content/howto/how-to-manage-assets.md

 ## Prologue

-In web programming, assets compose of which are placed in front end such as CSS sheets, JavaScript scripts, images and audios.
+In web programming, assets compose of which are placed in front end such as CSS sheets, JavaScript scripts, fonts, images and audios.
 This article discusses asset management is mdcms sites.

 ## Theme Assets vs Site Assets